1 Peter 3:1

 (c) Defense.
 Be ready to explain why you have hope in a hopeless situation.
 Be ready to talk about the Risen Lord who gives life and hope to those who are as good as dead (1 Pet.
 1:3).

 (d) The hope that is in you.
 If faith is the confidence we have for today, hope is the confidence we have for tomorrow.
-Jesus is the Source of our faith and hope and the reason we can be fearless in the face of death (see entry for Rev. 2:10).
+Jesus is the Source of our faith and hope, and is the reason we can be fearless in the face of death (see entry for Rev. 2:10).

 1 Peter 3:16